Phantasy Star III

+After the completion of Phantasy Star II (1989), most of its development staff went on to work on Sonic the Hedgehog (1991), leading to a new team being formed for Phantasy Star III composed of people who had never previously worked on role-playing games.
+Assisted by series veteran Rieko Kodama in its planning stages, the team decided to implement branching narrative paths as a way to differentiate the game from the crowded market of the time.
+However, due to issues stemming from data storage constraints, many concepts such as parts of the narrative needed to be cut in order to fully realize the game's features.

+Upon release, the game garnered critical acclaim for its multi-generational plot and alternative endings.
+Since then, upon further retrospective evaluation, it has additionally been criticized for its divergences from prior Phantasy Star titles and is now considered as the black sheep of the series because of this.

 Gameplay

-Phantasy Star III mostly follows the traditional roleplaying game formula seen throughout the series, with the exploration of several 2-D worlds, character recruitment, and random enemy encounters using a turn-based battle system.
+Phantasy Star III mostly follows the traditional turn-based role-playing game formula seen throughout the series, with the exploration of several 2-D worlds, character recruitment, and random enemy encounters using a turn-based battle system.
 Unlike previous games, the "technique" magic system plays a somewhat diminished role in combat.
 New features in the combat system include the auto-battle feature and the icon-based menu system.

 The feature that mostly separates Phantasy Star III, however, is that the story spans three generations of characters.
 At critical points throughout the game, the main character is given the option of marrying one of two women he has encountered during his travels.
 This choice determines the new main character of the next generation—the child (or children) of the previous lead.
 The choice also affects the gameplay, as the main character may be Orakian or a mix of Layan and Orakian, which differ in their ability to use techniques and their level of proficiency with them.
 Two paths in the second generation in turn lead to four paths in the third and final generation, and depending on which of the four main characters is played, the ending will vary.